brucette/BookIt/README.md

  -  _index_ - landing page
  -  _register_ - displays a form for registering
  -  _login_ - displays a form for registering
- -  _apology_ - rendered when user forgets to include any form item in register or loging form
+ -  _apology_ - rendered when user forgets to include any form item in register or login form
  -  _bookings_ - lists all bookings with a button to select only logged in user's bookings
  -  _calendar_ - displays all days for current month with buttons to move to the next two months
  -  _dayview_ - displays all 3 timeslots available per day, available timeslot is an active, clickable button and an unavailable one is a deactive, unclickable button.
- -  _middle_ - a page that is briefly rendered, to allow time for the date user has selected and to post it to the backend to retrieve and show available timeslots for that day.
+ -  _middle_ - a page that is briefly rendered, to allow time for the date user has selected to be stored and then posted to the backend to retrieve and show available timeslots for that day.
  -  _confirm_ - displays the selected date and time of the booking user has chosen with a button to confirm their choice
  -  _confirmed_ - displays a checkmark to user indicating booking has been made